scrudgey/DJ2020/burglar_v2.md

     draw alligator clip
     icons for codes in escape menu

+maybe a button for switching back to hand

+* elevator keycard reader
-clicking unzips
+* clicking unzips

-dont replace panel when in electrical view? / panel goes somewhere else
+* dont replace panel when in electrical view? / panel goes somewhere else
 * if we are going to scale perfectly, then we need:
 * shared material needs a reset of sorts
 * click 'return' button should put away usb tool